GlowingGoldenGlobe/page/README.md

     <li>The U.S. Fed Government must mandate specialized education in advance technology careers, such as: AI machine learning</li>
   <li>The humans must be taught and understand the significance of the temporariness of the required labors - it will only take 5 to 10 years of directed workforce operations to achieve ultimate freedom of: (1) a robot-run economy; (2) acquisition of immortal anatomy; (3) full-conscious-immersion, eternal, paradise environment simulations</li>
     </ul></li>
+  <li>The U.S. Fed Government must mandate allocation of funds, material resources and human resources toward increasing the rate of research and development of ASI.</li>
 </ul>
 </b>